Slow evolution of the metric perturbation due to a quasicircular inspiral into a Schwarzschild black hole: Regge-Wheeler gauge

 To test the results of our partial annihilator method, we check that $\dpsi_{2}$ satisfies the original second-order equation with a non-compact source, \eqn{noncompact1}.
 Our numerical integrator returns the $\dpsi_2$ and its first, second, and third radial derivatives which we use to compute the left-hand side of \eqn{noncompact1}.
 We compute the right-hand side of \eqn{noncompact1} using the \texttt{ReggeWheeler} package of the BHPToolkit \cite{BHPToolkit} and find this matches the left-hand side to near machine precision.
 We give an example of this for the $(l,m)=(2,1)$ mode in \Cref{dr0psi2RWcombined}.

 As a further check that our results are working correctly, we compute $\partial_{r_0}\dot{E}^{lm}_\infty$ using \eqn{eq:dr0Edot_RW} and \eqn{eq:dr0Edot_Z} and compare these results to the $r_0$ derivative of the flux when computed numerically.
 To compute the latter we compute the flux on a dense grid of $r_0$ values using the \texttt{ReggeWheeler} package \cite{BHPToolkit}.
 Using the standard least-squares algorithm we fit this data to an eighth-order polynomial centred on the $r_0$ value where we wish to compute the $r_0$ derivative of the flux.
-The linear coefficient in this fit is the our numerical approximation to the $r_0$ derivative of flux.
+The linear coefficient in this fit is the numerical approximation to the $r_0$ derivative of flux.
 We find excellent agreement between these two methods and present some sample numerical results in Table~\ref{table:dr0Edot}.
 We also numerically check that the relation in Eq.~\eqref{eq:ch4c2relation} between $c_2^{h4,+}$ and $c_2^{+}$ holds to machine precision.
-We find that our partial annihilator method is orders of magnitude faster to compute $\partial_{r_0}\dot{E}^{lm}_\infty$ than the numerical derivative approach.